Danah boyd: Career

 Her work has been translated and relayed to major media.
 In addition to blogging on her own site, she addresses issues of youth and technology use on the DMLcentral blog.
 Boyd has written academic papers and op-ed pieces on online culture.

 Her career as a fellow at Harvard's Berkman Center started in 2007.
 In January 2009, boyd joined Microsoft Research New England, in Cambridge, Massachusetts, as a Social Media Researcher.

 In 2013, boyd founded Data & Society Research Institute to address the social, technical, ethical, legal and policy issues that were emerging from data-centric technological development.

 As of 2022, boyd is president of Data & Society.
 Also as of 2022, she is a Partner Researcher at Microsoft Research and a visiting professor at Georgetown University and New York University.
+She has served on the board of directors of Crisis Text Line, a suicide hotline for people in the US, since 2012.
+In 2022 it came to light that Crisis Text Line had engaged in data-sharing with a for-profit AI company, Loris.ai.
+Boyd, on the board of Crisis Text Line, helped broker the covert and controversial data-sharing agreement, which used highly sensitive conversations involving suicidal and vulnerable people to help create customer service software.
+She is a 2026 Sloan Research Fellow.

-She also serves on the board of directors of Crisis Text Line (since 2012), as a Trustee of the National Museum of the American Indian, on the board of the Social Science Research Council, and on the advisory board of the Electronic Privacy Information Center (EPIC).
+She is also a Trustee of the National Museum of the American Indian, on the board of the Social Science Research Council, and on the advisory board of the Electronic Privacy Information Center (EPIC).